 Purchased capital assets are recorded at cost.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated life of an asset are capitalized.
 Amortization is provided on the declining balance basis using the following annual rates:

 Asset Rate

-D. 11.11

 Building 5%

 Vehicles 10% to 20%

-Equipment 7%
+Equipment 5% to 20%

-Office furniture and computer
+Office furniture and computer hardware 20% to 30%

-hardware 20%

 Computer software 100%

-Building improvements 20%
+Building improvements 5% to 20%

 Outdoor equipment 5% to 20%